AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SystemUnitClassType/RoleReferences.md

 SystemUnitClassType.RoleReferences Property
 ===========================================
-AutomationML 2.1 APIGets all role references for the SystemUnitClass.
+Gets all role references for the SystemUnitClass.
 The collection includes all RoleRequirement objects and SupportedRoleClass objects.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)